 Also, when numbers are used as part of the title of books and articles or the subject line in emails, writers will get your attention because numbers instill a sense of scarcity, one of Roberto Cialdini’s Principles of Influence which asserts that people will try to seize those opportunities that are rare or scarce.

-When you have you material all set up, delivering a clear and confident message to the audience also requires….
+When you have your material all set up, delivering a clear and confident message to the audience also requires….

 Your eyes are for engaging with the audience.
-You don’t have to stare at people like some people do when someone nabs a french fry from their plate, but ensure that you choose people in the audience to connect with.
+You don’t have to stare at people as if they grabbed a french fry from your plate, but ensure that you choose people in the audience to connect with.
 The reactions of individuals in the audience will reassure you.
 You will also be able to assess how you are doing.

 In small audiences of 20 or less, you should be able to connect with everyone through eye contact.
 If your audience is very large however, choose about 6-7 people to focus on during the presentation.
 Remember that even though you are focusing on someone, the people close to them may connect with you as well since they may think you are looking at them.
 Finish a point while making eye contact with someone and move to someone else to finish you second point.
 If you try to focus on the entire audience, they will appear blurry.

 TONE OF VOICE

 There are three main factors to keep in mind here: